Impossible Science Festival

 It's not impossible to take a sip from this edible water bottle.

-Join the Fleet's Curator of Impossible Science, Jason Latimer, as he hosts the first ever Impossible Science Festival, taking place at the Reuben H. Fleet Science Center!
+Join the Fleet's Curator of Impossible Science, Jason Latimer, as he hosts our second annual Impossible Science Festival, taking place at the Reuben H. Fleet Science Center!

 - Learn how to make objects invisible.